Creating Piping and Reflected Ceiling Plans for Construction Documents

 Learn More

 There we go.
-Now we'll just drag this somewhere in the middle for now.
-Now we also created our sprinkler legends.
+Now we can just place this view somewhere near the middle of the sheet.
+We also created our sprinkler legends earlier.

-In our last sheet, FP7 building sections, we haven't created those yet.
-So in the next video, we'll put those together and we'll have our last sheet.
+As for our final sheet, FP7 – Building Sections, we haven’t created those sections yet.
+So in the next video, we’ll put those together, and that will complete our final sheet.

 photo of Derek Cutsinger